Unicon/tool13demo/README.md

 ------------------------------------------------
 Prior to running `mvn clean install spring-boot:run`, do the following:
 1. `unset spring_profiles_active`
-2. Ensure that the following environment variables are set:
+2. Ensure that the following properties are set in the application.properties file:
 ```
 cloud.aws.region.static=us-west-1
 cloud.aws.region.auto=false